cloudControl/documentation/Platform Documentation.md

 **TL;DR:**

- * Each deployment is provided with both a `*.cloudcontrolled.com` and `*.cloudcontrolapp.com` subdomain.
+ * Each deployment is provided with a `cloudcontrolapp.com` subdomain.
  * Custom domains are supported via the Alias Add-on.

-Each deployment is provided per default with both a `*.cloudcontrolled.com` and `*.cloudcontrolapp.com` subdomain.
-The `APP_NAME.cloudcontrolled.com` or `APP_NAME.cloudcontrolapp.com` will point to the `default` deployment while any additional deployment can be accessed with a prefixed subdomain: `DEP_NAME-APP_NAME.cloudcontrolled.com` or `DEP_NAME-APP_NAME.cloudcontrolapp.com`.
+Each deployment is provided per default with a `*.cloudcontrolapp.com` subdomain.
+The `APP_NAME.cloudcontrolapp.com` will point to the `default` deployment while any additional deployment can be accessed with a prefixed subdomain: `DEP_NAME-APP_NAME.app.exo.io`.

 You can also use custom domains to access your deployments.
 To add a domain like `www.example.com`, `app.example.com` or `secure.example.com` to one of your deployments, simply add each one as an alias and add a CNAME for each pointing to your deployment's subdomain.
-So to point `www.example.com` to the default deployment of the app called *awesomeapp*, add a CNAME for `www.example.com` pointing to `awesomeapp.cloudcontrolled.com` or `awesomeapp.cloudcontrolapp.com`.
+So to point `www.example.com` to the default deployment of the app called *awesomeapp*, add a CNAME for `www.example.com` pointing to `awesomeapp.cloudcontrolapp.com`.
 The [Alias Add-on] also supports mapping wildcard domains like `*.example.com` to one of your deployments.

 All custom domains need to be verified before they start working.
-To verify a domain, it is required to also add the cloudControl verification code as a TXT record.
+To verify a domain, it is required to also add the exoscale verification code as a TXT record.

 Changes to DNS can take up to 24 hours until they have effect.
 Please refer to the Alias Add-on Documentation for detailed instructions on how to setup CNAME and TXT records.

 ### Root Domains